SlightlyUnorthodox/Ngrams-Intro/README.md

 # Computational-Linguistics
-Computational Linguistics projects and demos (in R, Python, MapReduce, and Grokit)
+Computational Linguistics projects, tutorials, and demos (in R, Python, MapReduce, and Grokit)